horazont/rxml/README.md

 This crate provides "restricted" parsing of XML 1.0 documents with namespacing.

+**Warning:** This crate is alpha-quality!
+That means you should probably not yet put it in a network-facing position.
+CVE numbers may or may not be allocated for security issues in releases where this text is present.

 ## Features (some call them restrictions)

 * No external resources